Yves242/ptm-for-ctbernardino/homework/Session 1: Data Structures, Files, Linked Lists/README.md

-# Recursive Factorial Implementation
+# Singly Linked List with Previous Capability

 ## Problem Statement

-Implement your own recursive function in C to calculate the factorial of a given positive integer.
-The factorial of a number 'n' is the product of all positive integers less than or equal to 'n'.
-Do not adapt or use the code provided in the `recursive factorial.c` file.
+Modify the `singly-linked-list-#2.c` file to implement a playlist that has the capability to not just move to the next song but also to the previous one.
+In short, convert it to a doubly-linked list.

 ## Specifications/Requirements

-- Create a C program that includes a <b>recursive function</b> for calculating factorial.
-- You are required to use <b>pass-by-reference parameter passing</b> for this homework.
+- Update the singly-linked list implementation to include a feature for moving to the previous song in the playlist.
+- Ensure that the implementation remains efficient and does not compromise the functionality of the original singly linked list.

-## Solutions
+## Note

-Check your solutions or find reference answers in the solutions zip file available in the current directory: <b>[solutions.zip](./solutions.zip)</b>.
-There is no absolute one true answer to this homework, since there can be many variations of solutions to this problem.
+There are no provided solutions for this homework, as similar assignments or exercises might be tasked to students in the future.

 Have fun and good luck!